Is an Oral Surgeon Also a Dental Implant Specialist?

 Dental implant surgery has a very high success rate, but you can do your part to make a successful outcome even more likely.
 You will need to practice daily oral hygiene to ensure your oral health.
 You will want to keep the gum and tissue surrounding the implant clear of particulates during the healing process.
 Even once you have fully healed and your new tooth or teeth feel like a part of you, it will be important to brush and floss just as you do with your natural teeth.
 You should speak with your implant specialist to learn if this is the right solution for you.

-Check out what others are saying about our dental services on Yelp: Implant Specialist in Cypress, TX.
+Check out what others are saying about our dental services on Google: Implant Specialist in Cypress, TX.

 Related Posts